Is our team ready for The Five Behaviors® Team Development?

 Again, because of the commitment necessary to complete this program, it’s probably better to schedule it for after the deadline has been reached.
 Plus, the recently completed project will provide a focus point for group discussions.

 This program also requires a commitment from a skilled facilitator.
-We offer The Five Behaviors of a Cohesive Team Facilitation Kit which will assist with delivery, but it still requires time up-front for the facilitator.
+We offer The Five Behaviors Facilitation Kit which will assist with delivery, but it still requires time up-front for the facilitator.
 Ideally, your facilitator will be able to meet with the team leader and each member before the program begins.
 Your facilitator will be more successful if he or she is able to build trust and familiarity with members before asking them to be a bit vulnerable during the program.

 The facilitator may come from inside an organization, but personal information may be revealed during discussions where members show vulnerability.
 Members might feel more psychological safety with an outside facilitator.
 Having a team member or leader facilitate is not recommended.